Pretraining a Foundation Model for Small-Molecule Natural Products: Results and Discussion

 \subsection{Natural product bioactivity prediction and virtual screening}

 Due to the difficulty in synthesizing or extracting natural products, there is significantly less activity data available for them compared to synthetic molecules~\citep{zeng2024natural}.
 Consequently, the knowledge learned through fine-tuning is limited, posing a challenge for the amount of information the model can acquire directly during pre-training.
 Although cell line data are more abundant, their complexity—stemming from multiple proteins, organelles, and signaling pathways—renders the structure-cytotoxicity relationship intricate.
-In contrast, human protein target data, with defined 3D structures and binding sites, exhibit clearer structure-activity relationships through specific molecular interactions (e.g., hydrogen bonds, hydrophobic and ionic bonds).
-Therefore, we focused solely on human protein targets for subsequent activity prediction and screening experiments.
+In contrast, protein targets with well-characterized 3D structures and annotated binding sites enable clearer structure–activity relationships through defined molecular interactions (e.g., hydrogen bonds, hydrophobic contacts, and ionic bonds).
+Therefore, we focused on such structurally resolved protein targets for subsequent activity prediction and screening experiments.

 To validate the activity prediction capability of NaFM, we selected human protein targets and HIV type-1 reverse transcriptase activity data from the NPASS natural product activity database, with activity data greater than 100 for each target.
 We then fine-tuned NaFM and various molecular representation baselines on this refined dataset and recorded the Root Mean Square Error(RMSE) for each method across different protein target activity prediction tasks.
 The results are shown in Table~\ref{regression_rmse}.
 As demonstrated, NaFM surpasses all baselines, with the exception of N-Gram on HIV type-1 reverse transcriptase, where NaFM performs marginally less effectively.
-However, it should be noted that the HIV reverse transcriptase target is quite different from human protein targets in terms of its structure and functional mechanisms, which can lead to some confusion in the model.
-In contrast, N-Gram, based on a statistical language model, is not affected by such structural complexities.
+The slightly weaker performance of NaFM on HIV-1 reverse transcriptase likely originates from the distinct characteristics of the molecular features.
+The N-Gram baseline, which encodes short, local SMILES substrings and substructure frequency patterns, effectively exploits recurring motif-like signals characteristic of certain antiviral chemotypes.
+In contrast, NaFM’s ligand-based self-supervised embeddings primarily capture higher-order scaffold topology and broader functional-group context, accounting for its state-of-the-art performance across most human protein targets.
+Importantly, even for HIV-1 reverse transcriptase our model still outperforms most baselines and remains competitive.